l3miage-tranq/InterAACtionPlayer/README.md

 3. Head over to the API and Services page by clicking on APIs & Services located at the top of the sidebar;
 4. Click on ENABLE APIs AND SERVICES at the top of the page.
 You’ll be redirected to a new page.
 Search for the YouTube Data API and click on the Youtube Data API v3 option.
 Once again, you’ll be redirected to another page.
 Click Enable to allow access to that API.

-With that done, just put the key you copy before in the variable API_TOKEN in ProjectMultimedia -> projects -> youtube -> src -> app -> shared -> services -> search.service.ts (line 17).
+Now, just put the key you copy before in the variable API_TOKEN in ProjectMultimedia -> projects -> youtube -> src -> app -> shared -> services -> search.service.ts (line 17).
+With that done, you can use the YouTube API.

 ## Spotify API